 The Performance Measurement Workgroup develops recommendations for HSCRC consideration on measures that are reliable, informative, and practical for assessing a number of important quality and efficiency issues.
-In the spring of 2018, the Workgroup has considered the Readmission Reduction Incentive Program (RRIP) for RY 2020 and the Potentially Avoidable Utilization Savings Policy for RY 2019.
-Beginning in the fall, the Workgroup has started review of RY 2021 policies, such as the Maryland Hospital Acquired Conditions (MHAC) Program and the Quality-Based Reimbursement (QBR) Program.
+In the spring of 2018, the Workgroup considered the Readmission Reduction Incentive Program (RRIP) for RY 2020 and the Potentially Avoidable Utilization Savings Policy for RY 2019.
+In Fall 2018, the Workgroup reviewed RY 2021 policies, including the Maryland Hospital Acquired Conditions (MHAC) Program, the Quality-Based Reimbursement (QBR) Program, and the Readmissions Reduction Incentive Program (RRIP).